fallax/coroner/README.md

 ## What's this?

-Existing checks for broken or dead links tend to miss more subtle types of link rot, such as:
+Most tools for finding broken or dead links check for an HTTP error code like 404.

+When a resource is missing, instead of returning an HTTP 404 code, servers will sometimes return:

+- an HTTP 200 response and an HTML page saying 'page not found' or similar
-- redirecting the user to the front page of the site instead of the content they requested
+- an HTTP redirect to the front page of the site (or of another site) not the resource requested
-- returning an error page but with an HTTP 200 response
-- returning an HTML page (such as a 'this content has now moved' page) when a PDF was requested
+- an infinite chain of redirects
+- a completely different resource than the one requested

-coroner is designed to handle:
+coroner is designed to detect dead links:

-- diverse types of link rot
+- including all of the above situations
 - rapidly (tested on lists of 1000s of URLs gathered from real sites)
 - without hammering remote URLs (per-host rate limiting)
-- returning an explanation of suspected cause of link death
+- as part of an automated pipeline (takes input through shell pipes and can output JSON test results)

 ## Installation

+Install node and npm (for example, through [nvm](https://github.com/nvm-sh/nvm)).

-Run the following:
+Then, run the following:

 ```
 npm install -g coroner